 Sacred Ground

-Sacred Ground is a new offering from the national Episcopal Church that has its first class at Grace underway.
+Sacred Ground is a new offering from the national Episcopal Church that has produced six classes of “graduates” at Grace since December 2020.
 This is a film- and readings-based dialogue series on race, grounded in faith.
 Small groups are invited to walk through chapters of America’s history of race and racism, while weaving in threads of family story, economic class and political and regional identity.
-It’s a 10-part series built around a powerful curriculum of documentary films and readings that focus on ndigenous, Black, Latino and Asian/Pacific American histories as they intersect with European American histories.
+It’s a 11-part series built around a powerful curriculum of documentary films and readings that focus on indigenous, Black, Latino and Asian/Pacific American histories as they intersect with European American histories.
 Sacred Ground is part of “Becoming Beloved Community,” The Episcopal Church’s long-term commitment to racial healing, reconciliation and justice in our personal lives, our ministries and our society.
 It is open to all, and especially designed to help white people talk with other white people about race.
 Participants are invited to peel away the layers that have contributed to the challenges and divides of the present day – all while grounded in our call to faith, hope and love.
 Learn more at the Sacred Ground website; call the office – 757.898.3261 – to see when a new group at Grace will form.

 Centering Prayer

-Centering Prayer meets at 7:30 a.m.
+Two Centering Prayer groups meet each week.
+One gathers over Zoom from 7:30 to 8:15 a.m.
 Mondays.
-In non-pandemic times, this group gathers in the Parish Hall parlor.
-During the pandemic, this group has moved to Zoom.
+The other meets in person at Riverview from 8:30 to 9:30 a.m.
+Tuesdays.
 It’s open to all and first-timers are provided brief instruction.
 The time begins with short readings about Centering Prayer practice and from Scripture.
 Then follows 20 minutes of silence and a time for reflection, with the experience concluding at 8:15 a.m.
 Contact the office – 757.898.3261 – for the Zoom link or to learn more.